c3g/GenPipes/genpipes/pipelines/dnaseq/README.md

                         available on the system (default: false) -s STEPS, --steps STEPS
                         step range e.g. '1-5', '3,6,7', '2,4-8'
-  --wrap [WRAP]         Path to the genpipes cvmfs wrapper script.
-Default is
+  --wrap [WRAP]         Path to the genpipe cvmfs wrapper script.
+Default is g
-                        genpipes/ressources/container/bin/container_wrapper.sh
+                        enpipes/ressources/container/bin/container_wrapper.sh.
-                        .
-This is a convenience option for using genpipes in a container
+                        This is a convenience options for using genpipes in a container
   -r READSETS_FILE, --readsets READSETS_FILE
                         readset file